How to calculate employee turnover cost

 The daily rate of departed employee’s salary plus benefits

 Number of days the position will remain open before you can fill it

 The daily rate of manager’s salary who is responsible for recruiting and screening applicants

 The estimated cost of advertising for the open position

 Estimated hours spent interviewing, including phone screens and think of all people involved

-Daily rate of hiring manager or trainer’s annual salary
+The daily rate of a hiring manager or trainer’s annual salary

 Total days hiring manager or trainer will spend with new employee